-LoRaWAN defines three classes of EDs \cite{Donmez2018}: \begin{itemize} \item Class A devices have fundamental features that every ED must have to join the LoRaWAN network.
-In this Class, each uplink transmission is followed by two short receive windows wherein the ED watches for the incoming downlink traffic to enable the bidirectional connection.
-As a result, the ED initiates downlink communication, pushing each downlink transmission to wait for the duration of the uplink transmission.
-The first and second downlink receive windows begin for 1 and 2 seconds, respectively after the uplink broadcast ends.
+LoRaWAN defines three classes of EDs \cite{Donmez2018}: \begin{itemize} \item Class A devices have fundamental features that every ED must have to join the LoRaWAN.
+In this class, each uplink TX is followed by two short receiving windows wherein the ED watches for the incoming downlink traffic to enable the bidirectional connection.
+Thus, the ED initiates downlink communication, pushing each downlink TX to wait for the duration of the uplink TX.
+The first and second downlink receive windows begin for 1 and 2~s, respectively after the uplink broadcast ends.
 The network server is in charge of scheduling downlink traffic and performing timing control.
-Because they are asleep most of the time, Class A EDs use the least amount of energy \cite{Furtado2020}. \item Class B EDs provide extra receive windows to augment downlink possibilities at predetermined periods.
-GWs will send downlink beacons to synchronize Class B EDs and inform the network server when specific EDs listen for downlink communication.
-Class B devices require more power than Class A devices because they must open more receive windows, although those windows are not used for downlink communication. \item This Class C type of device has practically continuous open receive windows that close during broadcasting.
-As a result, Class C has the highest power consumption. \end{itemize}
+Because they sleep most of the time, Class A EDs use the least amount of energy \cite{Furtado2020}. \item Class B EDs provide extra receive windows to augment downlink possibilities at predetermined periods.
+The GWs send downlink beacons to synchronize Class B EDs and inform the NS when specific EDs listen for downlink communication.
+Class B devices require more power than Class A devices because they must open more receive windows, although these windows are not used for downlink communication. \item The Class C device has practically continuous open receive windows that close during broadcasting.
+Thus, Class C has the highest power consumption. \end{itemize}